anirudhb/anirudhb.github.io/README.md

 Feel free to use my engine for your own websites :)
 Note that the engine is licensed under AGPLv3 (my website is all rights reserved.)

+The engine processes Markdown files into generated HTML that can be served as a static site.

 ## Configuration

 To get started create a `config.toml` file that specifies some locations such as the location of styles, sources and outputs: